Take Back Home Girl

 "Take Back Home Girl" is a duet song recorded by American country music singer Chris Lane and American pop singer Tori Kelly.
-The song, Lane's third release for Big Loud Records, is also the lead single to his second studio album Laps Around the Sun (2018).
+Lane's third release for Big Loud Records, it served as the lead single from his second studio album, Laps Around the Sun (2018).
 It was written by Hillary Lindsey, David Garcia and Josh Miller.
 "Take Back Home Girl" peaked at numbers eight and 12 on the Billboard Country Airplay and Hot Country Songs charts respectively.
 It also reached number 55 on the Hot 100 chart.
-The song was certified Platinum by the Recording Industry Association of America (RIAA), and has sold 150,000 units as of July 2018.
-It achieved similar chart success in Canada, reaching number 14 on the Canada Country chart and number 79 on the Canadian Hot 100.
-The accompanying music video for the single was directed by Justin Clough.
+The song was certified 2× Platinum by the Recording Industry Association of America (RIAA), and has sold 150,000 units as of July 2018.
+It achieved similar chart success in Canada, reaching number three on the Canada Country chart and number 79 on the Canadian Hot 100.
+It was certified 2× Platinum by Music Canada.
+The accompanying music video for the single was directed by Justin Clough, where Lane and Kelly play a couple going around the former's hometown.
+For promotion, both artists performed the song live on The Tonight Show with Jimmy Fallon and NBC's Today.

 Background and development

 "Take Back Home Girl" was written by Hillary Lindsey, David Garcia and Josh Miller.
 The song is a "soulful ode to those girls you can bring home to mom", and Rolling Stone described it as a "grooving, R&B-centric country track."
 Lane said when asked for an artist with whom he would like to record a duet, Tori Kelly was his first choice.
 Kelly said that, after being sent a demo of the song by her manager, she liked it so much that she was willing to record duet vocals on it before she had even been told with which artist she would be collaborating.